 This should include:

 - A brief scientific case for consideration.
 Authors are encouraged to refer to the likely replication value of the research.
 Replication studies are welcome in addition to novel studies.

 - A statement confirming that all necessary support (e.g. funding, facilities) and approvals (e.g. ethics) are in place for the proposed research.
-Note that manuscripts will be generally considered only for studies that are able to commence immediately; however, authors with alternative plans are encouraged to contact the journal office for advice.
+Note that manuscripts will generally be considered only for studies that are able to commence immediately.
+Authors with alternative plans are encouraged to contact the journal office for advice.